strozfriedberg/ntfs-linker/doc/NTFS-linker.md

 logical event that actually occurred.
 For instance, for a rename event, `$UsnJrnl` will contain at least two records: one containing the old name and one containing the new name (and probably a couple other records, for the same event).
-In contrast, `events.txt` displays this event just once. *However*, for the `$UsnJrnl` events embedded in `$LogFile`, this deduplication is not _[ed: is not... or cannot?]_ performed.
-This means that for an embedded rename/move event, the File Name and MFT Record could be either from before or after.
+In contrast, `events.txt` displays this event just once.
+For the `$UsnJrnl` events embedded in `$LogFile`, this same deduplication is performed, but only amongst other `$UsnJrnl` events embedded in `$LogFile`.
+Since these embedded events are found less often, for rename and move events, it is generally not possible to retrieve both the file name before and the file name after.

 ## Implementation Details